Hunters Hill suburb profile

 Hunters Hill property market performance

-Sales activity has been moderate, with 18 houses and 11 units sold in the past 12 months.
-Houses are taking slightly longer to sell, with a median of 46 days on the market, compared to 41 days for units, indicating a balanced demand across property types.
+Sales activity has been moderate, with 32 houses and 11 units sold in the past three months.
+Both houses and units have a median time on market of 64 days, suggesting a balanced demand across the property types.

-The rental market in Hunters Hill has remained unchanged over the last 12 months, with average rents for houses and units holding steady at $1,200 and $600, respectively, suggesting a stable rental demand in the area.
+The rental market in Hunters Hill has remained relatively stable over the last 12 months, with no change in house rents and a slight increase of 0.8% in unit rents, reflecting steady demand in the rental sector.

 Hunters Hill demographics